Still I Rise

 Still I’ll rise.

-Angelou uses powerful natural imagery to emphasize the inevitability of the speaker’s triumph.
-The comparison to “moons and suns” and “tides” suggests a natural, cyclical process, something that cannot be stopped or denied.
-The image of “hopes springing high” adds a layer of optimism and resilience.
-The repetition of “Still I’ll rise” reinforces the poem’s central theme, establishing it as a fundamental truth.
+Angelou employs powerful natural imagery to underscore the absolute inevitability of the speaker’s triumph.
+The comparisons to “moons and like suns” and “the certainty of tides” evoke fundamental, cyclical forces of nature that cannot be stopped or denied.
+These are phenomena that occur with predictable regularity, suggesting that the speaker’s rising is a natural, unstoppable process.
+The image of “hopes springing high” adds a layer of optimism and intrinsic human resilience.
+The repetition of “Still I’ll rise” here acts as a powerful refrain, cementing the poem’s central theme as an undeniable truth, as constant and sure as the universe itself.

 Did you want to see me broken?